chrisjohn727/sample/README.md

 ## Building your First Kognifai App
 You can start building your first Koginifai App by using Yeoman, a scaffolding app.
-Yeoman app will help you create the template for your application.
-This article provides simple steps of using Yeoman app and the sample codes that you can use to jump-start your application development.
+Yeoman app helps you to create the templates for your application.
+This article provides simple steps on how to use the Yeoman app and the sample codes to jump-start your application development.
 * [Getting Started with Yeoman App](https://github.com/chrisjohn727/sample/wiki/Getting-Started-with-Yeoman-App)

 ## What will you get